MicrosoftDocs/well-architected/well-architected/sap/operational-excellence.md

 Microsoft has a repository of SAP deployment templates that you should use.
 These templates support SAP HANA and NetWeaver with any database on any SAP-supported operating systems.

-For more information, see [SAP deployment automation framework](/azure/virtual-machines/workloads/sap/automation-deployment-framework) and [SAP automate repository](https://github.com/Azure/sap-automation).
+For more information, see [SAP on Azure Deployment Automation Framework](/azure/virtual-machines/workloads/sap/automation-deployment-framework) and [SAP automate repository](https://github.com/Azure/sap-automation).

 ## Next Step